the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 3. Named parameters start with a colon: `(my-function <unnamed param> :name <named param>)`
 4. Symbols, that are used here to identify things, are *quoted* with a single quote: `(my-function 'some-name :par <some param>)`.
 5. Lists are also quoted: `(my-function 'some-name-param :list-param '(1 2 3 4))`.

-### Tutorial Outline
-There's several ways to create and modify event generators in Mégra, and we'll obviously start with the most tedious one, because it explains the underlying concepts best.
-That part isn't too long, don't worry ...

 ## 1.3 Markov Chains
 If you're into generative music, you probably know already what a *Markov Chain* is, as it is a fairly common structure in that domain.